fword-dev/f-word.dev/src/episodes/2/index.md

 **Vadim:** Hello.
 Welcome to The F-Word.

-**Bruce:** The F-Word, of course, stands for front end, and the wonderful world of web development, browsers, web standards, and everything in between.
+**Bruce:** The F-Word, of course, stands for frontend, and the wonderful world of web development, browsers, web standards, and everything in between.

 **Bruce:** I’m Bruce Lawson, coming to you from Birmingham, in the United Kingdom.